Carter Hutton

 Carter John Hutton (born December 19, 1985) is a Canadian former professional ice hockey goaltender.
 He played in the National Hockey League (NHL) with the Chicago Blackhawks, Nashville Predators, St. Louis Blues, Buffalo Sabres and the Arizona Coyotes.

 Early life

 Hutton was born on December 19, 1985, in Thunder Bay, Ontario, to parents John and Linda Hutton.
 Growing up, his father worked as a construction foreman.

 Playing career

+Junior

+Hutton played four seasons in the Superior International Junior Hockey League (SIJHL) and holds the league record for most shutouts in a season with 10, which he set during the 2005–06 SIJHL season while playing for the Fort William North Stars.

 Professional

 On March 26, 2010, Hutton was signed by the Philadelphia Flyers after his season in college at UMass Lowell was over.
-He played in 4 games for the Phantoms and dressed in several for the Philadelphia Flyers as Brian Boucher's backup after being called up while Johan Backlund was out with an injury.
+He played in four games for the Flyers American Hockey League (AHL) affiliate, the Adirondack Phantoms, and dressed in several for the Flyers as Brian Boucher's backup after being called up while Johan Backlund was out with an injury.

 On June 1, 2010, Hutton was signed by the San Jose Sharks as an unrestricted free agent.